Almarranz/gd_gns2/README.md

 ### Initial Geometric Solution

 - For the Astromatic machinery to work, the images need an astrometric solution with an accuracy of a few arcseconds.
-- `cubes_for_gd_corrections.fits`: Provides these files with an astrometric solution.
+- `astrometric_solution.py`: Provides these files with an astrometric solution.
 It finds matches between the VVVx catalog and the stars present in each chip (using `astroalign` and `sextractor`).

 - Runs `missfits`on cubes to divide them into slices.
 Then make a .list file containing the paths and names of the slices and feed with it `maxitrack`